Birmingham Nursing Home Abuse Lawyer

 The Protecting Alabama’s Elders Act establishes laws for the criminal offenses of elder abuse and neglect and financial exploitation of an elderly person, both of which are classified into three degrees.
 Persons reporting or investigating violations are afforded immunity from civil liability under Alabama Code § 38-9E-10.

-Nursing home and elder abuse takes many forms.
+Nursing home and elder abuse can take many forms.
 Some of the most common kinds of cases that Farris, Riley & Pitt, LLP has handled include:

 - Physical Abuse — Residents of nursing homes or other elderly victims may suffer serious injuries, such as fractures, lacerations, sprains, internal bleeding, traumatic brain injuries, or spinal cord injuries when they are physically assaulted or mishandled by nursing home staff.
 Unexplained cuts, bruises, or broken eyeglasses are frequent signs of physical abuse.